catderohan/Kickstarter-Analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

- Some other possible data and graphs to create would be to calculate the average length of campaigns vs the ones that failed to compare to Louise’s campaign.
-I’d also look at spotlight and staff pick to see if that had an influence on a campaign being successful.
-Lastly, I’d do a quick statistical measurement on kickstarter plays just in the US to find the median, mean, as well as look for outliers.
+ Some other possible data and graphs to create would be to calculate the average length of successful vs failed campaigns to see how it compared to Louise's campaign.
+I’d also look at spotlight and staff pick to see if either had an influence on a campaign being successful.
+Lastly, I’d do a quick statistical measurement on kickstarter plays just in the US to find the median and mean, as well as look for outliers in the data.